polatengin/utah/docs/30-cli/index.md

 # Check all files are formatted recursively (recommended)
 utah format --check

-# Legacy: Format with find (still works)
+# Format with find
 find . -name "*.shx" -exec utah format {} --in-place \;
 ```

-**Note**: The new `utah format` without a filename automatically processes all `.shx` files recursively, providing better progress reporting and error handling than the legacy `find` approach.
+**Note**: The new `utah format` without a filename automatically processes all `.shx` files recursively, providing better progress reporting and error handling than the `find` approach.

 ### Output Redirection